-In the Royal Circle, the top of the stage is slightly obscured by the overhang of the Upper Circle in Row J onwards, though this is rarely an issue in terms of missing any stage action.
-The Royal Circle is raked and, whilst not offering the best leg room, generally has an excellent view from all seats.
+In the Royal Circle, the top of the stage is slightly obscured by the overhang of the Upper Circle in Row J onwards.
+The Royal Circle is raked and generally has an excellent view from all seats.

-In the Upper Circle, the safety bar along the front does restrict the view in the front two rows, and the legroom can cause problems for people.
-But the view from the central block of seats is still very good.
+In the Upper Circle, the view from the central block of seats is still very good.